sarsamurmu/reboost/docs/configurations.md

 URL in your default browser.
 You can set it to options `object` for more configurations.
 The `object` accepts all [open](https://www.npmjs.com/package/open) options.

-Here's an example if you want to open the url in Firefox browser
+Here's an example if you want to open the URL in Firefox browser
 ```js
 const { start } = require('reboost');